Scope and Objectives

 There is no typical program for any prospective student, which is especially true for advanced graduate students who may have significant education and experience, and who may be looking to improve in specific ways.
 Students should consult with faculty to select the appropriate degree and develop a program of study that fits their academic and professional goals.
 More information is also provided through the future graduate students web page.

-CEM research focuses on a wide variety of topics related to the design and construction of infrastructure projects.
-The following are signature research areas and expertise within the OSU CEM faculty and graduate program:
+Construction research focuses on a wide variety of topics related to the design and construction of infrastructure projects.
+The following are signature research areas and expertise within the OSU Construction faculty and graduate program:

 |Signature Research Areas and Expertise